aws-samples/emr-serverless-samples/examples/python-api/README.md

 ## Example Python API Usage

-The script show below will:
+The script shown below will:

 - Create a new EMR Serverless Application
 - Start a new Spark job with a sample `wordcount` application